Handling missing tags in OSM data pipelines Jump to heading

 Value Standardization & Regex Cleaning Jump to heading

 Raw OSM tags frequently contain unstructured units, localized abbreviations, or mixed casing.
-Standardization requires compiled regular expressions to enforce deterministic outputs.
-The following patterns are compatible with re module optimizations in Python 3.11+:
+Standardization requires compiled regular expressions to enforce deterministic outputs:

 import re